 Vub Upgrades - Offline to Online

-This guide walks you through the process of taking a draft or standard vub used in an offline edit and generating a professional or theatrical vub for your online workflow and final delivery.
+This guide walks you through the process of upgrading a Draft or Standard vub used in an offline edit to a Professional or Theatrical vub for your online workflow and final delivery.

 Understanding Vub Quality Tiers